rikenbit/lrbase-workflow/README.md

 # How to reproduce this workflow
 ## 1. Configuration
-- data/rbbh/*.txt: Download from [meshr-pipeline/data/RBBH/*.txt](https://github.com/rikenbit/meshr-pipeline/tree/master/data) and set them to data/rbbh/ directory.
+- data/rbbh/*.txt: Download from [mesh-workflow/output/rbbh/*.txt](https://github.com/rikenbit/mesh-workflow) and set them to data/rbbh/ directory.
-- id/mesh/{threename.txt,commonname.txt,name.txt,taxid.txt}: Download from [meshr-pipeline/100ID/*.txt](https://github.com/rikenbit/meshr-pipeline) and set them to id/mesh/ directory.
+- sample_sheet/100.csv: Download from [mesh-workflow/sample_sheet/100.csv](https://github.com/rikenbit/meshr-workflow) and set them as sample_sheet/100.csv.
-- config.yaml: Check the latest version of STRING database (e.g., v11.0 on 2020/8/6 https://string-db.org) and change the value of VERSION_STRING, if it is needed.
+- config.yaml: Check the latest version of STRING database (e.g., v11.0 on 2021/3/26 https://string-db.org) and change the value of VERSION_STRING, if it is needed.
 Also, specify the version of LRBase to crate.

 ## 2. Perform snakemake command
 The workflow consists of two snakemake workflows.